wp-plugins/backup-by-vogapress/readme.txt

 = Is there a free tier service plan to backup my personal WordPress website? =

 Yes, we offer a free tier Personal backup service plan.
-See [VOGAPress](https://vogapress.com/#!/#price) on the plan's features.
+See the feature set on [VOGAPress](https://vogapress.com/#!/#price).
 It's our way to say thank you for the wonderful and supportive WordPress community.

 == Screenshots ==